gieskuy5/functornetwork/README.md

    ```
 ## Configuration

-1. Edit the `accounts.txt` file in the project root directory and add the email and password, one entry per line.
+1. Edit the `akun.txt` file in the project root directory and add the email and password, one entry per line.